Trump’s Syria Withdrawal Plan At Risk Of Falling Apart After Turkey Refuses Terms

 — Kylie Atwood (@kylieatwood) January 8, 2019

-Donald Trump’s sudden announcement to withdraw troops from Syria last month raised a lot of eyebrows, leading to the resignation of his former Defense Secretary Jim Mattis and Brett McGurk, who was the top US official leading the 79-nation fight against ISIS.
+Donald Trump’s sudden announcement to withdraw troops from Syria last month raised a lot of eyebrows, leading to the resignation of his former Defense Secretary Jim Mattis and Brett McGurk, who was the top U.S. official leading the 79-nation fight against ISIS.
 Mattis said that he didn’t agree with Trump about withdrawing U.S. troops and openly called out his “impulsiveness” shortly after resigning over the matter.
 The U.S.-led coalition was also bamboozled by Trump’s decision, saying that his assertion that ISIS had been completely obliterated was far from the truth.

-[The] mission in northeast Syria remains unchanged,” the coalition had said in a statement.
+“[The] mission in northeast Syria remains unchanged,” the coalition had said in a statement.

 Trump later said that his decision to withdraw U.S. troops was based on his understanding that America could not fight wars for others, and it was time for other countries to step up.